ratify-project/ratify-web/docs/plugins/verifier/notation.md

                             ],
                             "signatureVerification": {
                                 "level": "strict",
-                                "verifyTimestamp": "afterCertExpiry" // Only verify timestamp countersignatures if any code signing certificate has expired.
-DEFAULT: `always`
+                                "verifyTimestamp": "always" // The default value is `always`, which means timestamp will always be validated.
+If you want to verify timestamp only when any code signing certificate has expired, set the value to `afterCertExpiry`.
                             },
                             "trustStores": [
                                 "ca:ca-certs",
-                                "tsa:tsa-certs" // To enable timestamp verification, trust store type `tsa` MUST be configured.
+                                "tsa:tsa-certs" // To enable timestamp verification, `tsa` type of trust stores MUST be configured.
                             ],
                             "trustedIdentities": [
                                 "*"